Polytechnic Square: History

-In 1887, at Polna Street, to the south of the square, the Mokotów Field Horce Race Track was opened.
+In 1887, Mokotów Field Racecourse was opened on Polna Street, to the south of the square.
 In 1895, the first annual Great Warsaw Race, which became the most prestigious horce race in Poland, was held there.
 The venue was closed down in 1938.

-A portion of the tenements were destroyed during the Second World War, and were later replaced with new ones.

-Between 15 and 19 December 1949, in the Warsaw University of Technology Main Building, the congress during which the Polish Workers' Party and the Polish Socialist Party merged to form the Polish United Workers' Party, a ruling socialist party in Poland, took place.
-To commemorative this event, on 19 December 1949, the until-then unnamed square was given the name of Workers' Unity Square (Polish: Plac Jedności Robotniczej).
+A portion of the tenements were destroyed during the Second World War, and were later replaced with new residencial buildings.
+Between 15 and 19 December 1949, the Main Building of the Warsaw University of Technology hosted the congress during which the Polish Workers' Party and the Polish Socialist Party merged, forming the Polish United Workers' Party, a ruling socialist party in Poland.
+To commemorative this event, on 19 December 1949, the until-then unnamed square was given the name of the Workers' Unity Square (Polish: Plac Jedności Robotniczej).

-In 1964, at the square, the building of the Faculty of Electronics and Information Technology of the Warsaw University of Technology was constructed.
+In 1964, the building of the Faculty of Electronics and Information Technology of the Warsaw University of Technology was opened at the square.

 In 1989, the square was renamed to Polytechnic Square after the nearby university.
+On 30 November 1991, a monument was unveiled in front of the Faculty of Electronics and Information Technology, next to the square.
+It was designed by Marek Łypaczewski, and is dedicated to the academics of the Warsaw University of Technology, who took part in the Home Army intelligence operation to decipher the radio guide systems of the V-1 and V-2 rocket projectiles used by the Wehrmacht during the Second World War.
+In 2007, an information board was erected next to the monument, with the information about the intelligence operation.